beginning of content

 • Pharmacists are part of your healthcare team and work together with doctors, hospitals and allied health professionals.

-• They can give you advice about minor health problems, help you manage chronic conditions and tell you if you need to see your doctor.
+• Pharmacists can give you advice about minor health problems, help you manage chronic conditions and advise when you should see your doctor.

-• Pharmacists may offer other services, such as vaccinations, blood tests and medical certificates.
+• Pharmacists may offer other services, such as vaccinations, blood tests and in some cases, absence from work certificates.

 What is a pharmacist?

-Pharmacists work closely with GPs, specialists, allied health professionals or hospitals to ensure that your medicine is prescribed appropriately.
-They also offer a range of services to consumers.
+Pharmacists work closely with GPs, specialists, allied health professionals or hospitals to ensure that your medicines are prescribed appropriately.

 Medicine advice